Table of Contents

-Patients with rhinosinusitis usually have another viral URI such as rhinovirus, coronavirus, or influenza A or B infection.
-These patients can have signs of sinusitis on computed tomography, which usually goes without any complications.
+Patients with rhinosinusitis usually have another viral URTI caused by a rhinovirus, coronavirus, or influenza A or B. These patients can have signs of sinusitis on computed tomography, which usually resolves without any complications.

-Secondary bacterial infection, however, can happen in few cases.
-Common organisms are Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarrhalis and Staphylococcus aureus.
+Secondary bacterial infections can occur in a few cases.
+Common examples include Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarrhalis, and/or Staphylococcus aureus.

 Epiglottitis has been historically linked to Haemophilus influenzae but since the introduction of the Hib vaccine, the incidence of acute epiglottitis decreased dramatically.
 On the other hand, cases of streptococcus epiglottitis are becoming more commonly identified nowadays.

-Croup can be caused by parainfluenza viruses types 1, 2 and 3.
-In few children, the cause is the influenza viruses.
+Croup can be caused by parainfluenza viruses types 1, 2 and 3, and in a few cases, by influenza viruses.

-Patients need to come in contact with an infected person or with inanimate objects that have been contaminated with the infecting organism.
-Once the person’s hand becomes contaminated with the potential pathogen, he or she can introduce the organism to him/herself when they touch the nose or the mouth.
-Viral or bacterial inoculation happens which is followed by the invasion of the mucosa lining the upper respiratory airway.
+When a person comes in contact with an infected individual or an inanimate object that has been contaminated with an infectious organism, that person can potentially introduce the organism internally via the nose or mouth.
+Viral or bacterial inoculation of the mucosa lining of the upper respiratory tract can follow.

-In addition to the virulence of the infecting organism, the person’s genetic susceptibility also plays a role in determining who is more likely to get sick once in contact with someone with URIs.
-Certain polymorphisms related to the immune system put the patient at an increased risk of developing severe influenza illness once exposed to the H1N1 or the H5N1 influenza viruses.
+In addition to the virulence of the infecting organism, the person’s genetic susceptibility also plays a role in determining the likelihood of transmission and infection after contact with someone with an URTIs.
+Certain polymorphisms related to the immune system can put an individual at an increased risk of developing severe influenza illness once exposed to the H1N1 or the H5N1 influenza viruses.

-The common cold is the commonest URTI mostly caused by viruses and is very contagious.
+The common cold is the most common URTI caused by viruses and is very contagious.